 - DO ask yourself if it’s what you really want

 Owning a property rather than renting will almost certainly make you better off in the long term, but home ownership isn’t for everyone.
-You’ll need a big chunk of capital to put down a deposit on your first home and there are loads of extra costs when you buy rather than rent, from buildings insurance to buying new furniture and fittings.
+You’ll need a big chunk of capital to put down a deposit on your first home and there are loads of extra costs when you buy rather than rent, from buildings insurance to buying things from the furniture store.
 Above all, do your sums properly, and then do them again.
 If you think you’ll be busting your budget by buying your first home, it may be better to carry on saving before taking the leap.

 Still keen to stop renting and start owning?
 Buying in an up-and-coming area, getting a bigger property where you could rent out a room and budgeting for a few years ahead are all ways to make sure that you don’t end up in homeowner hell further down the line.